d-xo/untrustix-git/readme.md

 This proof assumes that only a single new leaf has been added to the tree.
 The verifier knows the root hash of the old tree and the new tree.
 The prover provides:

-1. A full branch in the old tree to the leaf where the new content will be inserted.
+1. A full branch in the old tree to the leaf where the new content will be inserted
-1. The hash of the new content and it's path in the tree
+1. The new content and it's path in the tree

 The verifier does the following: